-Video shows police making protest arrest at home
+Video shows police making protest arrest at home in 2016

 BATON ROUGE - A woman who rents a home near Government Street yelled at police who went on private property to arrest protesters Sunday evening.